tuition fees and living costs

 Many students who are about to embark on studying architecture may well consider the value of such a long course of study.
 However, students need not pay the tuition fees upfront: through the student loans system, your tuition fee and maintenance loans are repaid according to your earnings after you graduate.

 Architecture students will also have to budget annually for printing, materials, travel for site visits and field trips.
 The costs of these additional materials and activities can vary considerably from school to school, so it is worth asking current students and staff at the schools you are considering, so that you can factor this into your budget.
+You might like to take a look at our RIBA Student Finances Survey.

 student finances available if you live in england

-Any full-time student for whom their Part 1 degree is their first course of Higher Education* is eligible to apply for tuition fee and maintenance loan funding for both their Part 1 and Part 2, which are viewed as a single course (subject to various conditions) if studies on a full-time basis, even if the student is additionally awarded a postgraduate degree (such as an M.Arch) and as long as the content of Part 2 is undergraduate level and undergraduate fees are charged.
+Any full-time student for whom their Part 1 degree is their first course of Higher Education* is eligible to apply for tuition fee and maintenance loan funding for both their Part 1 and Part 2, which are viewed as a single course (subject to various conditions) if studied on a full-time basis, even if the student is additionally awarded a postgraduate degree (such as an M.Arch) and as long as the content of Part 2 is undergraduate level and undergraduate fees are charged.

 Current student support regulations permit students to change institutions between the Part 1 and Part 2 stages.
 However, students should research their funding entitlements carefully if they are considering (but not limited to) any of these further options: